GWC-DCMB/curriculum-notebooks/paper/paper.md

 In addition to our coding curriculum, another key component of our programming is hosting women guest speakers from diverse fields across academia and industry.
-Our guest speakers come to discuss the journey they’ve taken to their career paths as well as how they utilize programming and data science in their jobs.
+Our guest speakers come to discuss the journey they have taken to their career paths as well as how they utilize programming and data science in their jobs.
 These varied perspectives are extremely valuable to our learners as they provide several practical examples of programming careers in the real world, and expose